 (590 Kingsway, Sydney) Open Saturdays from 9pm to 3am.

-Frequented by a young crowd and with a good atmosphere, the Carmens is a Sydney nightclub with disco and r'n'b music .
-The drinks are quite expensive but relatively cheap compared to other clubs in the city center.
-Saturdays are typically very busy - expect a lively place full of energy without all the extra thrills that high-end clubs try to sell.
-If you are looking for a traditional "night on the town" without expecting anything particularly extravagant, Carmen could be the ideal destination for you.
+Popular with a young crowd and a good atmosphere, Carmens is a Sydney nightclub featuring disco and R&B music .
+Drinks are quite expensive but relatively cheap compared to other nightclubs in the city centre.
+Saturdays are typically very busy: expect a lively place full of energy without all the extra thrills that high-end clubs try to sell.
+If you're looking for a traditional "night on the town" without expecting anything particularly extravagant, Carmen might be the ideal destination for you.
 Recommended for younger people and those looking for a less formal club atmosphere.

 Flamingo Lounge ![]()

-Flamingo Lounge is a bar and nightclub located in Potts Point that offers guests a cozy lounge to enjoy a cocktail on the terrace as the sun sets, or an elegant and lively nightclub to dance until the early hours of the morning.
-The club is home to some of Sydney's best DJs and also offers an exclusive VIP bottle service and cabin rentals, so guests can spend a memorable night in style.
+Flamingo Lounge is a bar and nightclub located in Potts Point that offers guests a cozy lounge to enjoy a cocktail on the terrace while the sun sets, or a stylish and lively nightclub where they can dance until the early hours.
+The club hosts some of Sydney's best DJs and also offers exclusive VIP bottle service and cabana rentals, so guests can spend a memorable night in style.

 The Cuban Place ![]()

-The Cuban Place is a restaurant and cocktail bar that after a certain time turns into a disco with Latin American music.
-For all Salsa, Bachata and Caribbean dance fans.
+The Cuban Place is a restaurant and cocktail bar that after a certain hour transforms into a nightclub with Latin American music.
+For all fans of salsa, bachata, and Caribbean dances.

 The Argyle ![]()

-Nestled in the historic Rocks district is this huge music venue that includes five bars.
+Nestled in the historic Rocks district is this massive music venue featuring no fewer than five bars.
 With elegant wooden furnishings and soft lighting, the Argyle is the perfect place to relax with a drink and listen to live music .
-The candlelit cobbled courtyard, the Lounge with its loungers and booths, the Perch or the spectacular VIP Lava Bar.
-The crowd is never too loud or rowdy, but this popular bar gets very busy on weekends when it builds an endless line and the selection at the entrance becomes more rigid.
+The candlelit cobbled courtyard, the Lounge with its daybeds and cabanas, the Perch, or the spectacular VIP Lava Bar are just some of the venues.
+The crowd is never too loud or rowdy, but this popular bar gets particularly busy on weekends, when long lines form and door selection becomes stricter.

 Slip Inn ![]()

-Consisting of a bar and restaurant area, lounge and club area where you can dance the night away, the Slip Inn is a welcoming retreat from the hustle and bustle of the city.
-Whether you want to play pool, rest in the Tuscan-style courtyard or dance, at the Slip Inn you can find something to suit your evening needs.
+Featuring a bar and restaurant area, a lounge, and a club area where you can dance the night away, Slip Inn is a welcoming retreat from the hustle and bustle of the city.
+Whether you want to play a game of pool, relax in the Tuscan-style courtyard, or dance, Slip Inn has something to suit your evening needs.

 The Basement ![]()

-(7 Macquarie Pl, Sydney) Located in the heart of Sydney's CBD, The Basement is a long-standing popular venue for live music that also offers various dining and entertainment that can all be experienced in one place.
-With walls adorned with decades of photos signed by famous musicians, the Basement is a club with a relaxed atmosphere, recommended for those who love live music (especially jazz) and those who are not looking for the typical club experience.
+(7 Macquarie Pl, Sydney) Located in the heart of Sydney's CBD, The Basement is a long-standing live music venue that also offers a variety of dinners and shows that can all be experienced in one place.
+With walls adorned with decades of signed photos of famous musicians, The Basement is a relaxed club atmosphere, recommended for those who enjoy live music (especially jazz) and those who aren't looking for the typical nightclub experience.

 The Island ![]()

-A floating bar located in the middle of Sydney Bay that fuses European beach club culture and 5-star service with an iconic Australian backdrop.
-To get there you must book online to be on the guest list and, subsequently, you will be picked up and escorted to the bar by an exclusive private water taxi, complete with a welcome drink upon your arrival.
-Consult the events on their facebook page and do not miss this experience.
+A floating bar located in the middle of Sydney Harbour that blends European beach club culture and five-star service with an iconic Australian backdrop.
+To get there, you must book online to be on the guest list, and then you'll be picked up and taken to the bar by an exclusive private water taxi, complete with a welcome drink upon arrival.
+Check out their Facebook page for events and don't miss out on this experience.

 Sydney's bars and pubs

-Refined and trendy cocktail bar with a relaxed atmosphere and hip music.
-On Saturday evenings the place is frequented by an elegant clientele.
+A refined and trendy cocktail bar with a relaxed atmosphere and hip music.
+On Saturday nights, the place is frequented by a sophisticated crowd.

 The Imperial Hotel ![]()

-Sydney's popular gay-friendly bar, famous for its shows and drag nights.
-The ground floor is a traditional pub, while in the basement there is the dance floor where concerts with live music take place, followed by the rhythms transmitted by the various DJs until dawn.
+Sydney's popular gay-friendly bar, known for its shows and drag nights.
+The ground floor is a traditional pub, while the basement houses the dance floor where live music concerts are held, followed by the beats of various DJs spinning until dawn.

 Watsons Bay Boutique Hotel ![]()

-(1 Military Rd, Watsons Bay, Sydney) Situated on the sandy shoreline of one of Sydney's most iconic harbor beaches, the Watsons Bay Boutique Hotel is the perfect destination for those in search of sun, fresh seafood, seasonal dishes and frozen cocktails, overlooking Sydney's spectacular harbor.
-Great for sunsets, fun on Sunday afternoons.
+(1 Military Rd, Watsons Bay, Sydney) Situated on the sandy shores of one of Sydney Harbour's most iconic beaches, Watsons Bay Boutique Hotel is the perfect destination for those seeking sunshine, fresh seafood, seasonal dishes, and chilled cocktails, overlooking the spectacular Sydney Harbour.
+Great for sunsets and fun on Sunday afternoons.

 Kinsela's Middlebar ![]()

-A classy and refined nightclub that recalls the trendy lounge bars of Los Angeles.
+A classy and refined nightclub reminiscent of trendy Los Angeles lounge bars.
 Dress up and enjoy a great cocktail while watching the Sydney sunset on their outdoor terrace.

 Opera Bar ![]()

-Located right by the sea below the Opera House atrium, the Opera Bar is often described as one of the best beer gardens in the world .
-Be enthralled by the panoramic views of the Sydney Opera House, Harbor Bridge, CBD and the beautiful harbor.
-The bar also offers a list of over 40 wines, as well as a host of international and local spirits.
-The friendly and relaxed atmosphere, coupled with live bands and DJs, guarantee a nice evening.
-The place is open to all kinds of functions, from cocktail parties to big events like New Year's Eve celebrations, and features a superb selection of modern Australian cuisine.
+Located right on the water's edge beneath the Opera House atrium, Opera Bar is often described as one of the best beer gardens in the world .
+Enjoy panoramic views of the Sydney Opera House, Harbour Bridge, the CBD, and the stunning harbor.
+The bar also offers a list of over 40 wines, as well as a myriad of international and local spirits.
+The friendly, relaxed atmosphere, combined with live bands and DJs, guarantees a pleasant evening.
+The venue is open to all types of functions, from cocktail parties to large events like New Year's Eve celebrations, and offers a superb selection of modern Australian cuisine.

 The Winery ![]()

-Located in Surry Hills, The Winery is a wine bar offering over 30 meticulously selected wines by the glass and sophisticated yet relaxed cuisine featuring modern Australian food.
-A quirky urban garden oasis decorated in a quirky way, with birds hanging upside down from the ceiling, cowhide chairs, a large chess set and lots of flowers.
-The Winery promises a sophisticated type of evening and is the ideal place to sip excellent wine and signature cocktails.
+Located in Surry Hills, The Winery is a wine bar offering over 30 meticulously selected wines by the glass and sophisticated yet relaxed dining featuring modern Australian food.
+A quirky urban garden oasis with whimsical decor, featuring birds hanging upside down from the ceiling, cowhide chairs, a large chess set, and abundant flowers.
+The Winery promises a sophisticated evening and is the ideal place to sip excellent wine and signature cocktails.

 The Beresford ![]()

-Popular and elegant bar serving wood-fired pizzas, homemade pasta and cocktails in a lively pub with a tree-lined patio lit by lanterns.
-Very popular with locals, while on Sundays the bar becomes a popular gay haunt.
+This popular and elegant bar serves wood-fired pizzas, homemade pasta, and cocktails in a lively pub with a lantern-lit, leafy patio.
+Popular with locals, the bar becomes a popular gay hangout on Sundays.

 Shady Pines Saloon ![]()

 The party never stops at Shady Pines .
-A cowboy-themed bar with soft lighting, specialty whiskeys, craft beers and great cocktails.
+A cowboy-themed bar with dim lighting, specialty whiskeys, craft beers, and excellent cocktails.
 Hidden and exclusive, yet warm and welcoming.
-Shady Pines' trick is to find him.
-The entrance is an anonymous door in an alley with no signage, but once you enter you will feel immersed in the old west atmosphere.
+The trick to Shady Pines is finding it.
+The entrance is an anonymous door in an unmarked alley, but once inside, you'll feel immersed in the atmosphere of the Old West.

 The Clock Hotel ![]()

-must visit, The Clock Hotel is a typical Sydney pub with a lovely balcony overlooking bustling Crown Street, great for people watching and enjoying a beer on a sunny afternoon.
-They also do reasonably priced bar food for lunch or dinner.
-The pub is always very busy on Friday evenings and weekends, populated by a crowd of young professionals.
+A must-visit, The Clock Hotel is a quintessential Sydney pub with a lovely balcony overlooking bustling Crown Street, perfect for people-watching and enjoying a beer on a sunny afternoon.
+They also serve reasonably priced bar food for lunch or dinner.
+The pub is always very busy on Friday nights and weekends, filled with a young professional crowd.

 Darlo Bar ![]()

-Located at the Royal Sovereign Hotel, the Darlo Bar is a veritable institution for Darlinghurst's nightlife scene .
-Decorated with retro furniture, this bar offers a good range of craft and local beers.
-Upstairs there is a cozy outdoor terrace with a beautiful vertical garden, where you can enjoy one of the excellent cocktails.
-Evenings with music and quizzes every Wednesday night.
+Located in the Royal Sovereign Hotel, Darlo Bar is a true institution on the Darlinghurst nightlife scene .
+Decorated with retro furnishings, this bar offers a good selection of craft and local beers.
+Upstairs, there's a cozy outdoor terrace with a beautiful vertical garden, where you can enjoy one of the excellent cocktails.
+Music and quiz nights are held every Wednesday.

 Young Henrys ![]()

 Located in the Newton neighborhood, Young Henrys is a Sydney craft brewery .
-The beer is tasty and cheap, and the staff are very friendly.
+The beer is tasty and affordable, and the staff is very friendly.
 A great place to meet locals.
-It has the classic grungy Newtown vibe.
-Great place for a couple of great beers in the late afternoon, as the place closes at 7pm.
+It has a classic grungy Newtown vibe.
+A great spot for a few great beers in the late afternoon, as the place closes at 7:00 PM.

 The Butler ![]()

-An elegant plant-filled restaurant with an open patio bar located in the back streets of Potts Point, serving French-Caribbean inspired food and cocktails.
-Not a cheap restaurant but with spectacular views over Sydney from an unusual point of view.
+This elegant, plant-filled restaurant with an open patio bar nestled in the backstreets of Potts Point serves French-Caribbean inspired food and cocktails.
+While not cheap, it offers spectacular views of Sydney from an unusual vantage point.
 Exotic themes encompass the dining area and a forest-like garden.
 Ideal for a romantic evening in Sydney .

 Newtown Hotel ![]()

-Located on King Street, the Newtown Hotel is a popular Sydney bar , featuring a ground floor bar with exposed brick, original tiles, industrial lighting and a vertical garden in the upstairs venue.
-Lots of live music, with concerts and various DJs playing at the weekend, people dancing and a colorful cast of characters that cross its doors.
+Located on King Street, Newtown Hotel is a popular Sydney bar , featuring a ground-floor bar with exposed brick, original tiles, industrial lighting, and a vertical garden upstairs.
+It hosts a wealth of live music, with gigs and DJs playing on weekends, people dancing, and a colorful cast of characters passing through its doors.

 Love Tilly Devine ![]()

 Love Tilly Devine is the place to go for a good glass of wine in Sydney .
-Although the bar is small, the wine list features around 300 different wines from many of the world's great regions.
-In addition, the chef prepares excellent dishes that are truly delicious, mainly inspired by Italian cuisine.
-To try.
+Although the bar is small, the wine list offers around 300 different wines from many of the world's great regions.
+The chef also prepares truly delicious dishes, especially inspired by Italian cuisine.
+Definitely worth a try.

 Norfolk Hotel ![]()

-Authentic Australian pub that boasts a nice beer garden, with great food, tasty cocktails, very hipster, very relaxed and with lots of themed parties.
+Authentic Australian pub with a lovely beer garden, great food, tasty cocktails, a very hipster, relaxed vibe, and lots of themed parties.

 Lazybones Lounge ![]()

-Open daily, LazyBones is a great live music bar in Sydney most nights ranging from jazz to soul, blues and rock beats.
+Open daily, LazyBones is a great bar in Sydney with live music almost every night, ranging from jazz to soul, blues, and rock.

 The Glenmore Hotel ![]()

-The Glenmore is certainly one of the best rooftop bars in Sydney and boasts an extraordinary panoramic view of the Opera House and the harbor.
-We advise you to get here early as the view always attracts a large crowd of people.
+The Glenmore is undoubtedly one of the best rooftop bars in Sydney and boasts extraordinary panoramic views of the Opera House and the harbor.
+We recommend arriving early as the view always draws a large crowd.

 Eau De Vie ![]()

-A cocktail bar tucked away in the Darlinghurst neighborhood, Eau de Vie was named the best cocktail bar in the world at the Tales of the Cocktail Spirited Awards , the largest and most influential award in the industry.
-If you want to savor high-class cocktails immersed in a very glamorous environment, then this is the place.
-Immerse yourself in comfortable leather armchairs and prepare to be impressed by some of the most talented bartenders in the city.
+A cocktail bar tucked away in the Darlinghurst neighbourhood, Eau de Vie was named the best cocktail bar in the world at the Tales of the Cocktail Spirited Awards , the industry's largest and most influential awards.
+If you want to enjoy high-class cocktails in a glamorous setting, then this is the place to be.
+Sink into comfortable leather chairs and prepare to be impressed by some of the city's most talented mixologists.

 The Taphouse ![]()

-Located in the Darlinghurst neighborhood, The Taphouse is an elegant three-story pub serving one of the largest selections of boutique beers and hosting brewing competitions for local brewers.
-A definitive recommendation if you are looking for a huge selection of craft beers, with great food and a fantastic rooftop courtyard with a view.
+Located in the Darlinghurst neighborhood, The Taphouse is an elegant three-story pub that serves one of the largest selections of boutique beers and hosts brewing competitions for local brewers.
+A definite recommendation if you're looking for a huge selection of craft beers, great food, and a fantastic rooftop patio with views.

 Rose of Australia ![]()

-Popular pub serving tasty meals and organizing evenings with live music from local bands.
-A real local institution with a friendly atmosphere.
+A popular pub serving delicious food and hosting live music nights with local bands.
+A true local institution with a friendly atmosphere.

 O Bar and Dining ![]()

-Indulge in a cocktail while enjoying the breathtaking view of Sydney from the 47th floor of this revolving bar and restaurant, immersed in a high-class setting.
+Enjoy a cocktail while enjoying breathtaking views of Sydney from the 47th floor of this revolving bar and restaurant, immersed in a high-class atmosphere.

 The Bank ![]()

-Located in the heart of Newtown, The Bank is one of Sydney's most popular bars , usually busy on weekend nights.
-A little more classy and less grubby than most of the other Newtown pubs, this long-standing bar has great open spaces for groups, a beer garden and an upstairs sports bar, which hosts great live entertainment. from Thursday to Saturday.
+Located in the heart of Newtown, The Bank is one of Sydney's most popular bars , typically crowded on weekend nights.
+A little classier and less grungy than most other pubs in Newtown, this long-established bar features large open spaces for groups, a beer garden, and an upstairs sports bar that hosts great live entertainment Thursday to Saturday.

 The Sheaf ![]()

-A Sydney icon, The Sheaf is a bistro serving great food and great cocktails.
-An old fashioned pub opposite that becomes a trendy pub as you make your way to the back.
+A Sydney icon, The Sheaf is a bistro serving excellent food and great cocktails.
+An old-fashioned pub at the front becomes a trendy pub as you head towards the back.
 Friday and Saturday nights can be crowded, while Wednesday nights are student nights.

 Batch Brewing Co. ![]()

-Decorated in a very industrial style, this brewery offers a good selection of beers, tasty food, a barbecue area and guided tours every Saturday at 12.30.
+Decorated in a very industrial style, this brewery offers a good selection of beers, tasty food, a barbecue area, and guided tours every Saturday at 12:30 pm.
 A great place to enjoy Australian craft beer and mingle with the locals.

 Sweethearts Rooftop ![]()

-Sydney rooftop bar ideal for a beer in the open air, surrounded by palm trees and festooned lights.
-A funky outdoor space where you can enjoy excellent wines, beers and cocktails.
+This Sydney rooftop bar is ideal for an al fresco beer, surrounded by palm trees and festooned lights.
+A funky outdoor space where you can enjoy excellent wines, beers, and cocktails.
 The menu is very Australian: meat and fish are simply grilled on the barbecue.
-You will have to walk a long staircase to get to the top, but it is worth it.
+You'll have to climb a long staircase to reach the top, but it's worth it.

 Bungalow 8 ![]()

-This stylish bar and beer garden offers great food and drinks, including steaks, seafood, pitchers of cocktails and lots of live funky music.
-Always well attended and with a buzzing atmosphere at night.
+This elegant bar and beer garden offers excellent food and drinks, including steaks, seafood, pitchers of cocktails, and plenty of funky live music.
+Always busy and with a lively atmosphere at night.

 Cafe del Mar Sydney ![]()

-Located in an iconic location near the glittering harbor, just a few minutes' walk from Sydney's CBD, Cafe del Mar is a bar that echoes the atmosphere of Ibiza , with cabana-style décor overlooking the harbor and house music.
+Situated in an iconic location by the glittering harbour, just a few minutes’ walk from Sydney’s CBD, Cafe del Mar is a bar inspired by Ibizan , with cabana-style décor overlooking the harbour and house music.

 Hacienda Sydney ![]()

-Hacienda is a rooftop bar that offers incredible views of Sydney Harbor .
-As the city lights up, relax and dive into the colorful art deco rooms while sipping a classic rum cocktail with a twist.
+Hacienda is a rooftop bar offering incredible views of Sydney Harbour .
+As the city lights up, relax and unwind in the colorful art deco rooms while sipping a classic rum cocktail with a twist.
 This is definitely the perfect place to relax and unwind while taking in the stunning views of Circular Quay.
-Tropical and inviting by day and a botanical oasis by night, Hacienda is Sydney's ideal bar.
+Tropical and inviting by day and a botanical oasis by night, Hacienda is the ideal Sydney bar.